Travelling with your cat

 When you get there

-When you arrive at your destination, you’re likely to be somewhere unfamiliar to your cat or somewhere they might not want to be (like the vet!) so it’s important not to rush things.
+When you arrive at your destination, you’re likely to be somewhere unfamiliar to your cat or at a place they might not want to be (like the vet’s!).
+So, it’s important to take things slowly.

-If you can, make sure there is a safe space for your cat and place the carrier here.
-Organise everything they might need while you’re there and then open the carrier so that they can explore in their own time.
+If you can, make sure there’s a safe space to place your cat’s carrier.
+Organise everything they might need while you’re waiting, then, if possible (and safe to do so!), open the carrier to allow them to explore in their own time.

-We know that travelling with cats may seem a daunting task but with some preparation and a few deep breaths, your journey will hopefully go as smoothly as possible.
+We know that travelling with cats may seem a daunting task, but with some preparation and a few deep breaths, your journey should go as smoothly as possible!

 Looking for more cat advice?